NOTE: THE 2018 CLASS IS CURRENTLY FULL. HOWEVER, YOU CAN SIGN UP FOR THE WAIT LIST IF YOU ARE STILL INTERESTED.

 Master Recyclers graduate once they have performed 25 hours towards their project, plus 5-8 hours on a special Burbank Recycle Center business outreach project.
 (Timeline TBD)

-Quarterly Alumni Pizza Nights: To keep our newly minted Waste Warriors motivated and informed, current Master Recyclers and alumni of the program will get together to share their experiences, information and updates on their projects.
-Special speakers and even environmental documentary screenings will be part of the mix.
+Alumni Meet and Greets: To keep our newly minted Waste Warriors motivated and informed, current Master Recyclers and alumni of the program will get together to share their experiences, information and updates on their projects.
+Special speakers, community clean up events and even environmental documentary screenings will be part of the mix.
 Great networking opportunity with kindred eco-spirits!

 Volunteering with Burbank Recycle Center: Occasionally, Burbank Recycle Center will request help with a special event or project.
 Our Waste Warriors are dependable, loyal and enthusiastic citizens and we appreciate their assistance when available.